Bachelor of General Studies, University of Calgary

 The online learning experience and The Hub

 The liberation that I can study at any time and the fact that the content is accessible whenever I want is amazing.
-If I am on a break or travelling, knowing I can download course information and make use of it is great.
+If I am on a break or travelling, knowing I can download programme information and make use of it is great.
 It allows me to incorporate a great academic degree to improve my knowledge-base and unlock opportunities in my spare time.
-The flexibility of study and ability to connect to people virtually in a meaningful way means I can study effectively in my own time whilst continuing my day to day.
+The flexibility of study and ability to connect to people virtually in a meaningful way means I can study effectively in my own time while continuing my day to day.

 The Hub allows me to do this and is such a great tool.
 I’ve worked with a few different online education platforms and I believe The Hub has created a whole new league for itself.
 It is well designed, the ability to replay lessons, closed captioning, availability of lecture scripts and clickable links within the resources ensure you understand the content.
 The Hub is very interactive, you can see your class members’ comments on questions and assignments which is helpful to review.
 It is just like a class discussion setting but everyone goes to class at their own time.